mozilla/application-services/docs/adr/0008-use-tracing.md

-The main problem with the `log` module is a design choice made by that crate, which is the concept of a [global "max level"](https://docs.rs/cli-log/latest/cli_log/fn.set_max_level.html)
+The main problem with the `log` module is a design choice made by that crate, which is the concept of a [global "max level"](https://docs.rs/cli-log/latest/cli_log/fn.set_max_level.html) that's set for all crates.

+The Gecko code has embraced this design choice and sets the global max level to Info for production builds.
-In Gecko, simply setting this max level to, say, `Trace` can cause performance regressions in other crates - eg, [see this desktop bug](https://bugzilla.mozilla.org/show_bug.cgi?id=1874215) for one example.
+Changing this max level to, say, Trace can cause performance regressions in other crates - eg, see this desktop bug for one example.
+Changing all the existing code is a difficult, and probably unwelcome, task, and is only possible for crates we control.

 In practice, this means that we are unable to selectively get `Debug` or `Trace` logs for individual components, because the max level for the logger is, effectively, fixed at `Info`.

-### Problems with the error reporter
+#### Problems with the error reporter

 The error reporter actually works OK for mobile, but is not implemented at all for Desktop.
 However, the existing implementation is quite ad-hoc and not very "rich" in terms of data which